vlevit/notify-send.sh/tests/README.md

     known POSIX compliant shell you have installed on your machine and compiles the result.
 Using CLI arguments, it can also include the `manual.sh` tests, but this isn't recommended.
- 2. `automanual.sh` runs the validation for each notify script call.
+ 2. `automanual.sh` runs the validation for each notify script on the current server.
  3. `manual.sh` should only be run for comprehensive diagnostics when something's gone terribly wrong.
 This suite includes any test that I haven't been able to engineer a way to automate around.
 It's all manual validation honey!

 Until I validate CI can handle emulating Xorg and everything else it needs